27 January 2017

 St. Thomas and the Crucifix

-This large oil painting of St. Thomas Aquinas before the Crucifix hangs in the nave of the church, and it depicts the occasion on which St. Thomas perceived a change in the crucifix before which he was praying.
+This large oil painting of St. Thomas Aquinas before the Crucifix hangs in the nave of the Church of Our Lady of the Atonement, and it depicts the occasion on which St. Thomas perceived a change in the crucifix before which he was praying.
 He heard Christ's voice saying, "You have written well of Me, Thomas.
 What would you desire as a reward?"
 Tearfully, Thomas replied, "Nothing, Lord.
 I do it all for you."

 Unframed, covered with dust, and held on the wall with a couple nails in the top corners, it had come from a Catholic church in the area which had been "renovating."
 I asked the shop owner how much he wanted for it, and we began the bargaining ballet which is required in such places.
 "Too much," I said.
 Of course, he knew his initial price was too much.
 "How much will you give?" he asked.
 The dance was on.
 We went back and forth.
 He came down a little, but I wanted him to come down a lot.
 I feigned indifference about it, thanked him for his time, and went on my way.
 The shopkeeper knew what I was up to, but it was part of the choreography, and we both knew I'd be back.
 The next day when I entered his shop I asked him if he'd had people lined up to buy the painting.
 With a big smile, he said, "No," so I gave him my final offer, which he accepted -- high enough for him to make a profit, low enough for me to consider it a bargain.